-We have consistently been recognized for our leading practices in many areas, including private equity, M&A, life sciences, health care, finance, investment management, hedge funds, tax, real estate, intellectual property, commercial and securities litigation, government enforcement, antitrust, and privacy and data security.
+We have consistently been recognized for our leading practices in many areas, including private equity, M&A, finance, asset management, real estate, tax, antitrust, life sciences, health care, intellectual property, litigation & enforcement, privacy & cybersecurity, and business restructuring.

 Ropes & Gray is an equal opportunity employer.

 Lead and foster the efficient and effective delivery of Library resources in a fast-paced, global law firm.
 Under the direction of the Senior Manager of Knowledge Management and Library Services direct the Library’s methods of leveraging technology to deliver cost-effective, innovative and intuitive access to electronic and print materials.
 Develop, manage, and monitor multi-million dollar budget and negotiate contracts for online and print services globally.
 Manage all phases of the procurement of online and print services, including evaluation, trials, installation, implementation, and training plans.
 Set the policies and procedures for collection management, the operation and maintenance of the integrated library system, and access to external information in support of both client and firm needs.
 Ensure that the delivery of information to lawyers and others is consistent with KM and Library best practices, licensing, copyright and budgetary restrictions.
 Manage technical services staff and contribute substantively to firm-wide projects and initiatives.